+Silver Alert canceled after 83-year-old man found safe

-Silver Alert issued for 83-year-old man from Marion
+INDIANAPOLIS (WISH) — Indiana State Police canceled a statewide Silver Alert for a missing 83-year-old man after he was located.

+Just before 12 p.m.
+Monday, the Marion Police Department updated an earlier Facebook post and announced that Merrill Andrews had been located.
+The department also thanked the community for its help.

+Andrews, who has dementia and diabetes, walked away from his care home in Marion early Sunday morning and police believed he was in extreme danger.

-INDIANAPOLIS (WISH) — Indiana State Police issued a Silver Alert early Monday for an 83-year-old man missing from Marion.
+Indiana State Police issued a Silver Alert early Monday for an 83-year-old man missing from Marion.

 Merrill Andrews was least seen at 4 a.m.
 Sunday when he walked away from Northwood Manor, a care home in Marion.
 Marion is 85 miles northeast of Indianapolis.

-Marion police say Andrews has dementia and diabetes and needs medical attention.
+The Marion Police Department says Andrews has dementia and diabetes and needs medical attention.

 Andrews was wearing a blue puffy coat, blue jeans, white tennis shoes, and a tan baseball cap at the time of his disappearance.

-The Marion Police Department says Andrews mentioned previously that he
+Marion police say Andrews mentioned previously that he wanted to hitchhike to North Carolina.